ImBobby/Baze-Validation/README.markdown

 | `setMsgClass( string )`  | set class name for form message. default: **form-msg-error**   |

+## Browser support

+Baze validation has been tested and run very smooth until IE8.
+Deep condolence if you still have to support IE7 and below.

 ## TODO

 - [ ] Add number validation